10 Beautiful Hawaiian Beaches – Oahu

 The Halona Blowhole is a rock formation which can turn into somewhat of a mini geyser when the seas are rough and the wind is blowing.
 The rocks have formed into a curved chute of sorts, and, when water is forced into the chute, it is forced up out of the “blowhole,” much like water is forced out of a whale's blowhole when it surfaces for air.

-Sandy Beach
+5. Sandy Beach

-Hawaii, Oahu, Sandy Beach
+Dramatic Sandy Beach

-Nearby the blowhole lies Sandy Beach.
-It sounds nice and relaxing, but it's actually a pretty dangerous spot.
-Here at Sandy Beach, the waves break very close to or right on the shore.
 This makes it very popular with bodyboarders (it's President Obama's favorite bodyboarding beach), but also means there can be some mean rip currents.
 More people are injured each year at Sandy Beach than at any other beach in Hawaii.

-East Shore
+East Shore beaches

-Driving along Oahu's east coast.
+Driving along Oahu's east coast

 If you drive along Oahu's coast near the city of Kaneohe, you'll be greeted by beach park after beach park — seemingly around every corner.
 The coast is stunning, with mountains on one side, and the Pacific Ocean on the other.

-Laie Point
+2. Laie Point

-Hawaii, Oahu, Laie Point
+Laie Point on Oahu

-North Shore
+North Shore beaches

-Sunset Beach
+1. Sunset Beach

 Perhaps one of Oahu's most popular surf beaches, Sunset Beach boasts kool-aid-blue water, curved palm trees, rich tan-colored sand, and some huge waves during the winter months.
 Really, what's not to love?